nsrau/azure-docs.it-it/articles/automation/automation-dsc-onboarding.md

       ModulesUrl = "https://eus2oaasibizamarketprod1.blob.core.windows.net/automationdscpreview/RegistrationMetaConfigV2.zip"
       ConfigurationFunction = "RegistrationMetaConfigV2.ps1\RegistrationMetaConfigV2"

-    # update these DSC agent Local Configuration Manager defaults if they do not match your use case.
+    # update these PowerShell DSC Local Configuration Manager defaults if they do not match your use case.
     # See https://technet.microsoft.com/library/dn249922.aspx?f=255&MSPPError=-2147217396 for more details
      Properties = @{
         RegistrationKey = @{